WIL-PetHaven/PetHaven/README.md

  --------
 ### Still need to change
  * Theme
- > Theme to be uniform accross all pages. including buttons, links, pages, etc.

  > Ensure the home page design does not distort on different devices.

  > Any other advice for design can be incorporated once agreed upon.